HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **standard output stream** Default destination of output for applications.
 In most systems directed by default to a text console.
 **statement** The basic unit controlling the execution flow of a program.
 A simple type of statment is an expression followed by a semicolon.
 Other types of statments are the if-statement, while-statement, do-statement, switch-statement, and the block.
 **std** Name of the namespace used by the standard library.
+**string** A class in the standard library intended for representing strings of text.
 **string literal** A number of characters placed between double quotes.
 T
 -